AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2014/2014-04-04-product-review-paper-boat-drinks/product-review-paper-boat-drinks.md

 ---
-title: 'Product Review: Paper Boat Drinks'
+title: "Product Review: Paper Boat Drinks"
-excerpt: What is the first thing that comes to mind when you hear the words Paper Boat?
-A product review of the new pouches of flavoured drinks by Hector Beverages
+excerpt: "What is the first thing that comes to mind when you hear the words Paper Boat?
+A product review of the new pouches of flavoured drinks by Hector Beverages"
 category: "ramblings"
 tags:

-    - reviews
+- "reviews"

 ---

 What is the first thing that you think about when you hear the words Paper Boat?
 Or even the second or the third?
 Whatever might have come to your mind, I am sure "pouches of fruit-flavoured drinks" did not figure in that list.